skinnynoizze/pinwin/notas/Hackaton-Info.md

 3. Add the required feature Please implement the historical price chart in addition to your own ideas.
 A historical price chart should reflect the market dynamics for prediction markets (see description and example in Azuro Materials below)

-Historical price chart that reflects the market dynamics:
-Fetch historical odds / prices for each pre-match event and display their dynamic change month over month in the form of an interactive diagram.
-The x-axis should represent time, with a monthly breakdown, and the y-axis should display the price or odds.
-Allow users to hover over specific points on the chart to see exact odds/price and timestamp for that moment.
+Bonus feature: Historical price chart that reflects market dynamics Fetch historical odds / prices for each pre-match event and display their dynamic change over time in the form of an interactive diagram.
+Transform Azuro’s AMM data into a historical line chart format The chart’s x-axis to denote the time period, while the y-axis denotes odds (in form of percentages).
+Users should be able to select shorter/longer time periods — the chart will zoom in/out (i.e., zooming in to view daily odds and zooming out to view monthly odds).
+Chart should display the exact percentage odds and timestamp when hovering on a specific point

 Example:
 ![alt text](image-example-chart.png)